 This prospectus contains estimates and information concerning our industry, including our market position and the size and growth rates of the markets in which we participate, that are based on industry publications and the reports.
 The "Industry Overview" section of this prospectus contains statistical data and estimates published by Frost & Sullivan, an independent research firm, to whom we paid a fee.
-Frost & Sullivan's report includes information and an overview of China's macro economy and energy market, analysis of the oilfield services market in China, analysis of the oilfield compressor market in China and Southeast Asia, analysis of the natural gas expender market in China, analysis of the wellhead control panel market in China, the competitive landscape of oilfield services market in China, analysis of the hydrogen compressor market in China, and analysis of the renewable energy market in China.
+Frost & Sullivan's report includes information and an overview of China's macro economy and energy market, analysis of the oilfield services market in China, analysis of the natural gas expender market in China, analysis of the wellhead control panel market in China, the competitive landscape of oilfield services market in China, analysis of the hydrogen compressor market in China, analysis of the renewable energy market in China.
 This information involves a number of assumptions and limitations, and you are cautioned not to place undue reliance on these estimates.
 We have not independently verified the accuracy or completeness of the data contained in these industry reports.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including those described in the "Risk Factors" section.
 These and other factors could cause results to differ materially from those expressed in these publications and reports.